jgafnea/bookish/README.md

 # Using with optional alias:
 alias bookish="poetry run bookish" bookish "book title"

+# Using without alias:
+poetry run bookish "book title"
 ```

 > [!IMPORTANT]
 > Tool is meant for legal use only.
-Piracy is bad, mmm kay?
+Piracy, wow, such bad.